gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Update-AIPScanner.md

 ```

 ## DESCRIPTION
+**Relevant for:** AIP unified labeling and classic clients

-The Update-AIPScanner cmdlet updates the database schema for the Azure Information Protection scanner and if required, the scanner service account is also granted delete permissions for the scanner database.
+The **Update-AIPScanner** cmdlet updates the database schema for the Azure Information Protection scanner and if required, the scanner service account is also granted delete permissions for the scanner database.

 Run this cmdlet after upgrading your Azure Information Protection client.

-- To run this cmdlet for the Azure Information Protection client (classic):
+### Unified labeling client support
+The current version of the unified labeling client includes a preview version of the scanner that you can install for testing.

+For more information, see [Installing the Azure Information Protection scanner](/azure/information-protection/rms-client/clientv2-admin-guide#installing-the-azure-information-protection-scanner.md) from the admin guide for the unified labeling client.

+Run this cmdlet with an account that has the database-level role of db_owner for the configuration database that the scanner is using, named AIPScannerUL_\<cluster_name(profile_name)>.

+### Classic client support
-    For more information about upgrading the scanner for the Azure Information Protection client (classic), see [Upgrading the Azure Information Protection scanner](/azure/information-protection/rms-client/client-admin-guide#upgrading-the-azure-information-protection-scanner) from the admin guide.
+For more information about upgrading the scanner for the Azure Information Protection classic client, see [Upgrading the Azure Information Protection scanner](/azure/information-protection/rms-client/client-admin-guide#upgrading-the-azure-information-protection-scanner) from the admin guide.

 Run this cmdlet with an account that has the database-level role of db_owner for the configuration database that the scanner is using:

-    - For version 1.41.51.0: This database is named AzInfoProtectionScanner.
+- **For version 1.41.51.0:** This database is named **AzInfoProtectionScanner.**
-    - For version 1.48.204.0: This database is named AIPScanner_\<cluster_name (profile_name)>.
+- **For version 1.48.204.0:** This database is named **AIPScanner_\<cluster_name (profile_name)>.**

 If you are upgrading from versions before 1.48.204.0, after the upgrade, the scanner changes how it gets its configuration settings.
 Instead of using PowerShell to configure the scanner locally, the scanner is now configured from the Azure Information Protection service, by using the Azure portal.

-- To run this cmdlet for the Azure Information Protection unified labeling client:

-    The current version of this client includes a preview version of the scanner that you can install for testing.
-For more information, see [Installing the Azure Information Protection scanner](/azure/information-protection/rms-client/clientv2-admin-guide#installing-the-azure-information-protection-scanner.md) from the admin guide for the unified labeling client.

-    Run this cmdlet with an account that has the database-level role of db_owner for the configuration database that the scanner is using, named AIPScannerUL_\<cluster_name(profile_name)>.
+> [!NOTE]
+> To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021.**
+>
+> This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
+Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 ## EXAMPLES

-### Example 1: Update the scanner after the Azure Information Protection client (classic) has been upgraded, and set a scanner cluster (profile) name
+### Example 1: Update the scanner after the Azure Information Protection classic client has been upgraded, and set a scanner cluster (profile) name
 ```
 PS C:\> Update-AIPScanner –profile USWEST
 ```